zeke/word_pong/README.md

 * When resorting to a random word response, ensure the random word is an adjective
 * Keep Pings within a certain level of accessibility (corpus frequency)
 * Add an "I Don't Know" option
+* Anagram mode
+* Add a "Gimme a hint" option
+* update layout centering when switching play modes
+* Store the blacklist in a cookie (maybe ezcookie supports arrays?), not a param.